 The second type is usually labelled under speed & power training.
 Another term for this is Rate of Force Development (RFD).
 RFD is usually classified as the amount of force generated in the first 200ms of muscular contraction.
 This is the vital difference between strength and RFD.
 Strength measures do not take the time to produce maximum force into consideration, while RFD is concerned with the maximum amount of force that can be produced very quickly (usually classified as the first 200ms of contraction).

-In the next section of the article I am going to provide some key takeaways from the research I have studied in this area, and give some examples of how I try to implement these concepts in the 12 Week Fit For Golf Online Training Program
+In the next section of the article I am going to provide some key takeaways from the research I have studied in this area, and give some examples of how I try to implement these concepts in the programs on the the Fit For Golf App

 3 times per week for 8 weeks the elderly group performed a warm-up, then completed 4 sets of 4 repetitions with 85-90% of their 1RM in the same hack squat exercise.
 Critically, the subjects were informed to complete the lifting phase of the exercise as quickly as possible, which is essential for stimulating the CNS to recruit as many MU’s as it can, as quickly as possible.
 This intent to move the “heavy” load as rapidly as possible during the upward phase of the lift has been shown in the past to have a beneficial impact on RFD.
 Now, the load may not actually be moving very quickly because it’s heavy, but the effort to move it as fast as possible must be present.
 When the subject could complete more than 4 repetitions, the load was increased by 5kg.